 - Share your thoughts and ideas on Nextdoor.com – people care about what their neighbors say.
 Let them know about Quiet Clean PDX.

-- Help us distribute postcards about the harms of gas leaf blowers.
+- Distribute postcards about the harms of gas leaf blowers.
 Contact Albert to get cards to distribute or mail to your neighbors & friends, or download these image files and share on social media.

-- Do you live in a development with a Home Owners Association?
-Ask the HOA to require its landscape contractor to use electric blowers… or no blowers.
-Here’s a template letter you can tailor and send to your HOA.
+- Do you live in a development with an HOA?
+Ask the board to require its landscape contractors to use electric blowers… or no blowers.
+You can tailor this template letter and send to your HOA board.

 - Replace your gas-powered yard equipment with safer tools, and practice healthy, sustainable yard care.
 Sometimes doing less work can actually be better for your yard!